bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

   protocols, shared coin ownership, and other types of desirable collaborations.

-    Ivgi has also created an outstanding [website][min.sc] for the language that includes a plethora of examples and a live compiler that allows linking to its input so that developers can easily play with the language and share their Minsc policies with other developers.
+    Ivgi has also created an outstanding [website][min.sc] for the language.
+    It includes both a plethora of examples and a live compiler that allows linking to its input so that developers can easily play with the language and share their Minsc policies with other developers.
 We recommend anyone interested in developing spending policies visit the